Overview of KS4:

 SMSC (Spiritual, Moral, Social, and Cultural)

+Students regularly examine works of art from other cultures such as Aboriginal and African tribal art.
+Students examine these cultural references and use these to reflect, imagine and create their own work.
 Students also explore British cultural values by looking at well-known British artists, and comparing their work with contemporary pieces as a way of explaining how life in Britain has changed over time.
 Discussion is encouraged and students are asked to research Art and Design work independently and make personal selective choices.

 Art students research a range of Art styles such as painting, drawing, printmaking and sculpture both historical and modern and also look at cultures, architecture and film making.
 They often have the opportunity to recreate the work using materials at home and develop their own imaginative artwork from the research.
 They will also be expected to collect and take photographs, make drawings and sketches from first hand objects and subjects such as nature, animals, portraits and buildings.